tomsun/ionic-iris-playback-example/README.md

 ```
 The resulting `.apk` can be found in `./example/platforms/android/build/outputs/apk/`.

-Note that rebuilding the Docker image results in a new signing key.
-If you installed
+Note that the Android SDK keeps a few files, including a developer keypair,
+in `/root/.android/` inside the container.
+This directory is mapped and persisted
+to `./android-sdk-config` in this repo.
+For serious work, the developer should
+manage the key carefully.
+For testing purposes, a developer certificate is generated
+the first time `ionic build android` runs.
+If the key is later removed from
+`./android-sdk-config` for whatever reason, it will be regenerated before the next build.
-the `.apk` with a previous key, reinstallation will fail.
-Workaround: uninstall
+If you've installed an older version of the `.apk` generated with a previous key,
-the app when switching keys.
-Solution: add key management to Docker image.
+Android will refuse to install the newer version.
+Workaround: after switching keys, uninstall the old version of the app first.

 #### Building for iOS